bioluminesceme/UnderCurrent/README.md

 Contributions and feature requests are welcome when I've got it somewhat working (so, not yet), but remember this is not a validated medical tool.

-## I will add a donations button - 100% of donations with go to OMF.ngo
+## I will add a donations button when this actually works - 100% of donations with go to OMF.ngo

+Let's get some more research going!